What Is Dyslexia? Signs, Types, Strengths, and Effective Strategies for Dyslexia Support

 Words shape your inner thoughts, emotions, and experience, playing a crucial role in your reading, writing, and spelling abilities.

-This condition may also lead to issues with reading comprehension, math, spelling, and writing.
-As a result, you may face issues processing reading assignments, solving math problems, or writing without errors.
+Dyslexia may lead to challenges with reading comprehension, math, spelling, and writing.
+As a result, you may face challenges processing reading assignments, solving math problems, or writing without errors.
+This can impact work or academics.

-As a neurodivergent condition, dyslexia results from differences in your brain's language processing areas, influencing how you perceive and engage with the world to interpret language.
+As a neurodivergent identity, dyslexia results from differences in your brain's language processing areas, influencing how you perceive and engage with the world to interpret language.

 Preschool and Pre-kindergarten Signs of Dyslexia